-Purpose: Children and Youth in the conservatorship of DFPS must be provided with a copy of the CPS Rights of Children and Youth in Foster Care.
+Purpose: Children and youth in foster care must be provided with a copy of the CPS Rights of Children and Youth in Foster Care.

-Directions: The caseworker must provide a copy of the CPS Rights of Children and Youth In Foster Care (Rights) to all children and youth in CPS foster care no later than 72 hours from the date they come into care and when a placement change is made.
-The caseworker must review these Rights with the child or youth.
-Upon completion of the review, the caseworker must have the child or youth sign on the appropriate signature line and attach the Rights to the Child's Plan of Service (CPOS).
-The reviewed and signed Rights must be attached to the initial and any subsequent reviews of the CPOS.
-The child or youth must receive a copy of the Rights and a copy must be placed in the case file as well.
+Directions: The caseworker must provide a copy of the CPS Rights of Children and Youth in Foster Care (Bill of Rights) to all children and youth in foster care no later than 72 hours from the date they come into care and when a placement change is made into a DFPS FAD home.
+The primary caseworker must review these Rights with the child or youth.
+Upon completion of the review, the caseworker must have the child or youth and the caregiver sign on the appropriate signature line, provide a copy to the child or youth, and upload a signed copy into OneCase in IMPACT.